apurv1012/stm32f407vgt6-/RTC/Read.md

-Internal RTC peripheral of stm32 controller date and time configuration.
+Internal RTC peripheral of stm32 controllers date and time configuration.

 Alarm triggering to generate an external interrupt.